A. Booking Cargo

 ).
 All AMS submission must be done 24 hours prior to vessel departure at the port of load.
 At the same time you must provide the destination agent with the proper information to complete the ISF 10+2 filing on behalf of the import consignee.
 Please email AWS Admin

 to apply to update your User ID / Password for AMS access.
-Each agent will be billed for AMS Transmission fees at USD 17.50 per transmission for those who post USD 1000 refundable deposit or USD 19.50 per transmission for those who post USD 250 refundable deposit.
+Each agent will be billed for AMS Transmission fees at USD 19.50 per transmission.
+A reduced AMS filing fee is available for agents who elect to post a refundable deposit.

 G. AWS Monthly Invoice